windows11pe/thinkpadx200Hacktoch/README.md

-This version of EFI is only applicable to ThinkPadx200 (7458E69) version, but it can also be 2G, but I have not tested it before, but the maximum version can only be 10.13.6.
-If you have any further ideas, please contact me.
+This version of EFI is only applicable to ThinkPadx200 (7458E69) version.
+The memory must be 4GB, but it can also be 2GB.
+However, I have not tested it, but the maximum version is 10.13.6.
+If you have any ideas, please contact me.